HAIL PROTECTION: Our lake

 |

-chemically stores electricity to supply DC power.
-It regulates the system voltage, discharges current beyond what a solar panel or alternator can provide and absorbs electrical noise on the wiring.
+chemically "stores electricity" to supply DC power.
+It regulates the system voltage, discharges large current beyond what a solar panel or alternator can provide and absorbs electrical noise from the wiring.
 To

 do any of these effectively the battery capacity must be capable of supplying sufficient power to operate the devices and the charging system should be sized to power the devices plus charge the battery as quickly as possible.
 The following are some golden rules concerning batteries.